Sepak Takraw combines football volleyball and KungFu

 An acrobatic and spectacular sport

-Do you want to learn how to play Takraw?
+Want to learn how to play Takraw?

 (2) Take a look at the video below: